intel/pailliercryptolib/README.md

 f7:00.0 Co-processor: Intel Corporation Device 4940 (rev 30)
 ```

-In the example above, the platform is a dual-socket Sapphire Rapids (SPR) and it shows 8 QAT endpoints, 4 on each socket.
+In the example above, the platform is a dual-socket server with Sapphire Rapids (SPR) CPU and it shows 8 QAT endpoints, 4 on each socket.

 #### Installing Dependencies